 2017 Fulbright Specialist Program Application Period is now closed!

 This program brings accomplished mid-level professionals from Kosovo to the United States for up to one year of combined academic (NON-DEGREE) and professional work.
 Fellows are selected based on their potential for leadership and commitment to public service.
 By providing future leaders and policy makers with experience in U. S. academic and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.
-For further information, please visit the website: http://www.humphreyfellowship.org/ The Hubert H. Humphrey Competition for the 2019-2020 Academic Year is now open.
+For further information, please visit the website: http://www.humphreyfellowship.org/ The Hubert H. Humphrey Competition for the 2019-2020 Academic Year is now closed.